Michelle Stitzlein: Moth series

-Combining an artistic boldness with the premise that recycled materials have the capacity to metamorphose into larger objects of great beauty, Stitzlein's series of more than 14 wall hung sculptures moths range in size from 3 to 11 feet.
+Combining an artistic boldness with the premise that recycled materials have the capacity to metamorphose into larger objects of beauty, Stitzlein's series of more than 14 wall hung sculptures moths range in size from 3 to 11 feet.

 She began working on this series in 2003, inspired by "myriad varieties of beautiful, exotic moths in my own backyard."

-These pieces are cobbled together in the most pristine way from old piano keys, tin cans, license plates and bicycle tires, among other things.
+The pieces are constructed from recycled materials such as old piano keys, tin cans, license plates, and bicycle tires.

 Bottle cap art

 Michelle Stitzlein offers workshops, demonstrations and lectures about creating sculpture from plastic bottle caps and other recycled materials.
 Each event is catered specifically to the needs of the venue and occasion.

 She has also written a book outlining projects for children, families, schools and non-profits utilizing recycled, plastic bottle caps.

+Awards

+Michelle Stitzlein was awarded a 2023-2024 individual grant from the Pollock-Krasner Foundation.